yehliuk2/Soot_TEM_Image_Analysis/README.md

 Recommended File Format: TIF, 1024*1024, 8-bit Gray Scale, 300k - 500k

 ### Dependencies
-MATLAB and Image Processing Toolbox
+Required product: MATLAB and Image Processing Toolbox Please use the follow command to find the file dependencies.
+[flist,plist]=matlab.codetools.requiredFilesAndProducts('Filename.m')

 ### Platform
 This tool is verified by executing on MATLAB 2009a (Windows XP) and MATLAB R2019a (Windows 10) and the associated image processing toolbox.